 Kohn Shnier Architects’ dazzling pleated ceiling was surprisingly not the hardest part of this reno

-The ask: an open, functional kitchen for a family with four kids.
-Modern, of course, with the ability to view the family room, dining area and backyard all at once, and from one point.
+The ask: an open, modern kitchen for a family with four kids.
+It had to be functional, of course, with the ability to view the family room, dining area and backyard all at once, and from one point.
 Oh – and a coffered ceiling (the clients were nostalgic for the sunken ceiling panels of their previous home).
 And that attention be paid to allergenic sensitivities.